riidhwan/toefl-cheatsheet/TOEFL_iBT_Speaking_Templates.md

 4. **Conclusion**: Therefore, I believe that [restate your opinion or preference].

 ### Sample Answer:
-“In my opinion, I prefer living in a big city rather than in a small town.
-First, big cities offer better job opportunities.
-For example, when I moved to a large city, I was able to find a higher-paying job and advance in my career.
-Second, cities provide more entertainment and services, such as restaurants, museums, and public transportation.
-This makes life more convenient and enjoyable.
-Therefore, I believe living in a big city is much better for personal and professional growth.”
+“In my opinion, I prefer living in a big city rather than a small town for a few key reasons.
+First, big cities offer more opportunities for personal and professional growth.
+For example, cities usually have a wider range of jobs and career advancement possibilities, which is especially important for young professionals.
+I personally found a higher-paying job when I moved to a city, something I couldn't have done in my small hometown.
+Second, cities provide better access to entertainment and services, such as public transportation, museums, and theaters.
+These amenities make life more enjoyable and convenient.
+Finally, cities are more diverse, allowing me to meet people from different backgrounds and cultures, which has broadened my perspective.
+Therefore, I believe living in a big city is far better for both career development and personal growth.”

 ---